 Improved Water Retention -- Humates can hold up to 20 times their weight in water.
 By enhancing the soil's ability to retain water, humate usage can reduce the need for crop irrigation.
 This can be especially helpful with sandy soils, and contributes a large measure of drought resistance to crops.

 Differing Soil pH --Humates create an environment where plants are able to grow healthy in a wider pH range.

 Leonardite Application Guidelines

-Create a fully dissolved solution in water.
-Apply using 75-150 lbs. per acre or 1-10 lbs. per 100 sq. ft., broadcast in fall, post-harvest or early spring, either pre-plant or with seed.
+- General Use: 75-150 lbs. per acre, broadcast in fall, post-harvest or early spring, either pre-plant or with seed.
+Incorporation not required.

-Banding: Apply either with seed or after planting and reduce application rates proportionally.
+- Banding: Either with seed or after planting, reduce application rates proportionally.